heathhenley/AOC/2025/readme.md

 reads down the nth column of each line, pushes the non ' ' chars to a string, and then converts to an int.
 Anytime all the columns are ' ' chars, we've read the whole problem.

+### Day 7
+Another grid problem - really forced being able to re-use my bfs util, but I wasn't able to re-use it on part 2 to get the paths.
+Might need to extent it a bit more to be able to handle that or add a new util function - I feel like number of paths comes up a lot.
+Less of a twist from part 1 to part 2 compared to yesterday, but I'm also tired so I'm cool with that!
+I used my bfd util to get the start node (overkill) and then used again in part 1 to walk the grid and count the splits.
+Part 2 I had to kind of re-write it because with the visited set inside my bfd impl I coulnd't figure out how to set it up to track paths.
+Same idea though, but for each neighbor node, if you have already been there, add the paths to the current node to the neighbor node, otherwise add the number of paths - used a hashtbl for this and returned the sum of the paths to the last row.